Vermont Solar Panels Pricing and IncentivesHow much do solar panels cost in Vermont?

 Vermont solar panel incentives or rebates

 Purchasing a solar system is a big upfront investment, despite the cost of solar panels in Vermont dropping by 50% in the last 10 years.
 To make solar more affordable, many states and the federal government have implemented tax credits and rebates to offset the upfront cost.
-The federal solar tax credit (also called the ITC) offers a 26% credit to homeowners who install solar power in 2022.
-There is no cap on the amount you can claim from this credit, so you can fully benefit no matter the size of your solar system.
-The IRS provides detailed instructions on how to claim the federal tax credit.
+The recently implemented Inflation Reduction Act includes a 30% tax credit on the purchase of solar panels for the next ten years.
+This credit, now called the Residential Clean Energy Credit (formerly known as the Solar Investment Tax Credit), can even apply retroactively to a system purchased earlier in 2022.
+The use of this credit can help save you a great deal on your new solar array.

 Vermont also offers a variety of state and local solar incentives to incentivize homeowners to invest in solar.
 Below is a list of some of the solar incentives in Vermont that can help lower the cost of solar panels.